-LeBron’s declaration happened at the climax of The Decision, an hour-long TV special that had been set up for the sole purpose of promoting said declaration.
+LeBron’s declaration happened at the climax of The Decision, which had been set up for the sole purpose of promoting said declaration.
 The decision led to vitriol from fans in Cleveland and the surrounding region, whereas The Decision led to ridicule from observers everywhere else.
 I didn’t actually watch the one-time event, which aired in primetime on ESPN; I saw a clip of the announcement for the first time yesterday.

 The decision was intriguing because it gave LeBron a serious opportunity to finally win a championship.
 He joined fellow stars Dwayne Wade, MVP of the 2006 NBA Finals, and Chris Bosh.
 The maneuvering that let LeBron and Bosh join Miami as free agents was the result of conspiring among themselves and with the team’s management.
 It was also the result of stars having maybe too much influence in shaping team rosters.

 The self-proclaimed Heatles and their possible dominance were must-see TV, in any case.
 I’d been following LeBron since he was a much-hyped, high-school prospect, and I wanted him to win a championship, so I supported the decision.
 I didn’t support The Decision, though.
 LeBron’s free agency was a big deal for the NBA because of his game-changing talents, but a 60-minute show for a 60-second statement was excessive.

 On the other hand, The Decision reportedly generated $6 million in ad revenue that was donated to charity, including $2.5 million to Boys & Girls Clubs of America.
 I remember reading, about a year ago, that the announcement was someone else’s idea and that LeBron was convinced into going along.
 It was reportedly the brainchild of his manager, who worked with Jim Gray and Ari Emanuel, aka the real-life Ari Gold (Ad Age).